AleixMT/AleixMT/README.md

                 of this organization, in which I am the informatics responsible.
             </li>
             <li>
-                As the informatics responsible my responsibilities were maintaining our web page made with Wordpress, solve problems that users may have and take care of internal projects such as the migration of email accounts to the Google Suite or the automatic creation of email signatures for the board of directors.
+                As the informatics responsible my responsibilities were maintaining our web page made with WordPress, maintain our Google Workspace organization,
+                solve problems that users may have and take care of internal projects such as the migration of email accounts to the Google Suite, the automatic creation of email signatures for the board of directors or the automatic creation of course certificates.
             </li>
         </ul>
     </details>